Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Discussion

 In principle, the analysis presented in Section~\ref{sec:meat} can be extended to derive higher-order interactions beyond second order in both the coupling strength~$K$ and the deviation parameter~$\delta$.
 Such higher-order interactions would include non-additive interactions between quadruplets of phases and allow to describe the approximate phase dynamics beyond second order.
 The main obstacle that has to be overcome is the algebraic complexity of these phase reductions.
 Already at second order, the terms for triplet interactions become quite complex that bring symbolic computer algebra software, such as \textsc{Mathematica}, to their limits.

-While we considered identical oscillators, real-world oscillators are rarely perfectly identical motivating the question how heterogeneity affects the phase reduction.
+Generalizing the computations to oscillator networks with nonlinear coupling, nonidentical oscillators, or strongly nonsinusoidal oscillations---all properties of real-world oscillator networks---highlights some of the challenges to compute phase reductions explicitly.
+First, nonlinear coupling makes equation~\eqref{eq:higher-order_expans} more challenging to solve (if an explicit solution is possible at all).
+If the nonlinear coupling contains nonlinear coupling between three oscillators (e.g., a coupling terms of the form~$A_lA_jA_k$)---corresponding to then we expect nonpairwise coupling already in the first-order phase reduction (see~\cite{Ashwin2016}).
+If the coupling is nonlinear in one oscillator, i.e., the coupling only includes coupling terms of the type~$A_j^m$ (as, for example, in~\cite{Kori2008}) then we have higher harmonics in~\eqref{eq:higher-order_expans} making it less tractable.
+Second, real-world oscillators are rarely perfectly identical motivating the question how heterogeneity affects the phase reduction.
 Here we assumed that the oscillators are identical and, in particular, that~$\omega$ in~\eqref{eq:main_system_phi} is independent of~$k$.
 If~$\omega$ depended on~$k$ the first-order phase reduction would not change at all and one could just replace~$\omega$ by~$\omega_k$ everywhere.
 A second-order phase reduction, could theoretically also be derived by adapting the methods from Section~\ref{sec:meat}.
 Practically, however, the terms of second order start to depend nonlinearly on $\omega=(\omega_1,\dots,\omega_N)$.
 Thus, already when $\delta=0$ and~$N$ is small and finding a general solution for $R_k^{(1,0)}(\phi)$ is challenging.
 Moreover, due to the growing complexity of the second-order phase reduction, it is practically intractable.
 Extending this to $\delta >0$ only worsens the problem.
 A possible approach to overcome this problem is to assume that the intrinsic frequencies~$\omega_k$ are sampled from a probability distribution and consider a mean-field limit.
-We leave this for future work.
+Third, strongly nonlinear oscillations, such as FitzHugh--Nagumo neurons, are far away from a circular limit cycle (and would this require a large perturbation parameter~$\delta$).
+While this suggests the importance of expanding to high-order in~$\delta$, more direct approaches may be more appropriate~\cite{Izhikevich2000} that allow to get a more qualitative understanding of the dynamics~\cite{Ashwin2021}.